Best onboarding practices for new employees

 Our experience tells us that employee retention starts from day one, so let’s look at what you should avoid doing and what you should do to keep your new employee happy!

-What to avoid when onboarding new staff
+Here what to avoid when boarding new staff:

 1. Giving them a mountain of paperwork

 Remember that first impressions count.
 Do you want your employee’s memory of their first day to be filling out form after form, getting lost in a sea of paperwork?
 Or would you prefer to look better prepared, having sent out any relevant documents in advance so the employee can arrive armed and ready to hand these over, allowing them to use their first hours of employment more wisely?
 We’d definitely recommend the latter!

 2. The ‘we’ve not quite sorted that’ experience